jakezion/metronome/README.md

 # Metronome - Tap Tempo

-A React-based metronome that takes button inputs to dictate BPM.
+A React-based Metronome that takes button inputs to dictate BPM.

 ___